Why There Are No Snakes in Ireland

 So, the mystery of Ireland's missing snakes appears to have been solved, but no doubt the legendary tale of St. Patrick will endure.
 Having coiled itself tightly around the Irish imagination, it has held it in an unbreakable grip, sinking its fangs deep into Irish culture.

-Note: The first part of this blog title has been borrowed from a 2012 journal article by Dr Declan Quigley: 'Serpentia in absentia: an historical review of snakes in Ireland.'
+Note: The first part of this blog title has been borrowed from a 2012 paper by Dr Declan Quigley: 'Serpentia in absentia: an historical review of snakes in Ireland.'
 Lacerta 4 (3), 6–18.